Jalopy-Tech/WUTF8Console/README.md

 - C++ version of C++14 or higher.
 It compiles with ISO C++14, ISO C++17 and ISO C++20.
 It won't compile with C++11.
 - Compilers [TDM GCC](https://gcc.gnu.org/), [MSVC](https://visualstudio.microsoft.com/vs/features/cplusplus/), [MinGW-w64](https://www.mingw-w64.org/), and [LLVM Clang](https://clang.llvm.org/) work.

-For further information, see the section [Source Code and Pre-compiled Binaries](#Source-Code-and-Pre-compiled-Binaries).
+For further information, see the section [Source Code and Precompiled Binaries](#Source-Code-and-Precompiled-Binaries).

 ### Using Binaries